 We’re using several different tools and platforms to collect feedback and discuss the handbook.
 Here we'll codify the way we’re using them now, and then adapt as we find new ways to use them:

-A lot of folks have commented on the handbook outside of Gitbook, especially on Twitter.
-The best thing for us to do is acknowledge their input and make sure it gets recorded in one of our other channels (especially Gitbook) so that we don’t lose it.
+A lot of folks have commented on the handbook especially on Twitter.
+The best thing for us to do is acknowledge their input and make sure it gets recorded in one of our other channels so that we don’t lose it.
 As individuals, anyone should feel free to talk about their opinions about feedback, but as Obvious we should thank people for their input without being defensive.

 This channel is a good place for us to comment on policy changes asynchronously.
 Any questions, concerns, ideas, or discussion about our handbook can go here.
-If a conversation seems particularly interesting, we'll document it in Google docs or in a Github issue for future reference.
+If a conversation seems particularly interesting, we'll document it on Notion for future reference.

 Rahul has blocked out time to look through and respond to issues, create proposals based on feedback, schedule time to talk about changes as a team, and merge in changes that are ready.
 Regular work will make sure that issues don’t stagnate, and any team member is welcome to create proposals or contribute to research on policies that they’re interested in.

 During our monthly All Hands, Rahul will summarize open issues and proposals.

 Any substantive change to the handbook should be laid out in a proposal that the team can comment on and discuss.
 Proposals should lay out the details of the change and the reasons for making them.